 Dentures come in one of two options: they can be partial or complete sets.
-Your dentist at the Dental Team in Brookfield, CT will help you make the decision on which type is better suited for your mouth.
+Your dentist at The Dental Team in Brookfield, CT will help you make the decision on which type is better suited for your mouth.
 There are a few considerations to make when you decide on this: how many teeth need to be replaced?
 What can you afford?

 Full dentures are created with a flesh-colored acrylic that’s meant to match your mouth.
 They have an acrylic base that will attach to your gums when you wear them.
 The main part of the upper denture is going to sit against the roof of your mouth whereas the bottom base offers room for your tongue to move around.

 Dentures are made from impressions that are taken from your mouth by the Dental Team.
 The impressions are sent to a laboratory where a technician will craft customized dentures.
-Dentures come in three different types, and your dentist is going to help pick out the one that’s best suited for you.
+Dentures in Brookfield, CT, come in three different types, and your dentist is going to help pick out the one that’s best suited for you.

 Conventional full dentures are first.
 They are made once all teeth are gone, and your mouth has time to heal.
 This means you’ll be without teeth for some time while you wait for the healing process to complete.